 Eleven year old Sam looked over to where his older brother was lying on the next bed and remembered asking him the same question.
 His hand tightened reflexively on Adam's forehead as he gave the same answer he had received all those years ago, "leave it Adam, you don't wanna know."

-His younger brother huffed impatiently, but seemed too tired to follow up.
+His younger brother huffed impatiently, but appeared too tired to follow up.
 Adam was just starting to see that they weren't like other families.
-The youngest Winchester was beginning to understand that they were different.
+The youngest Winchester had begun to understand that they were different.
 He had even realized the hierarchy in the family, was starting to look past (through) Sam to Dean and John.

 Sam held his breath and felt the tears burning behind his eyes.
 He wanted to tighten his arms around his brother again, but didn't want Adam to complain or shift away.
 He stared into the dimly lit, blank walls of the achingly familiar motel room walls.
 They were all the same, no matter where the small, strange family went.